 In 1948, Bond’s made a deal with Newport Creamery to sell the Awful Awful under its trade name.
-Friendly made the same deal.
-Neither company could sell Awful Awfuls under that name if it expanded into New Jersey.
+Friendly’s made the same deal.
+Neither company could sell the drink under the Awful name if it expanded into New Jersey.

-Friendly moved into New Jersey.
-The company held a contest to rename the Awful Awful.
-Three customers came up with ‘Fribble.’
+Friendly’s moved into New Jersey.
+The company then held a contest to rename the Awful Awful.
+Three customers came up with “Fribble.”
 Each won $100 for his effort.

-Eventually, Friendly made the Fribble with soft ice cream and no ice milk.
-Now it’s made with hard ice cream, to the consternation of Awful Awful purists.
+Eventually, Friendly’s made the Fribble with soft ice cream and no ice milk.
+Now it’s made with hard ice cream, to the consternation of many.